Event Phone: 02 8957 5428

 **Please be aware that there will be no stoves or pots available due to COVID-19.
 Students may choose to bring their own cooking equipment OR they can plan a non-cooking meal instead.

-All participants should start with at least three full 1 Litre water bottles.
+All participants must start with at least three full 1 Litre water bottles (this will be in your kayak if a PnP).
 In dry weather periods, water can be difficult to source so this is a minimum amount.
-You will be advised in the registration email if you are required to bring water purification tablets.
+You are required to bring water purification tablets for this program.

 AWARD LEADER APPROVAL